 History of the Buffalo Philharmonic Chorus

 The Buffalo Philharmonic Chorus is an independent non-profit organization, originally established by Jessamine E. Long in 1937 as the Buffalo Schola Cantorum.
 Ms. Long was succeeded in 1945 by Cameron Baird, who guided the group to prominence during its formative years.
 Under Mr. Baird’s baton, the Chorus became established as the premier choral ensemble in Western New York.
 The Chorus prospered through the years under a number of distinguished music directors including Willis Page, Joseph Wincenc, Robert Beckwith, Melvin Strauss, Frederick Burgomaster, and Peter Perret.
 Thomas Swan led the Chorus through a period of extraordinary growth from 1979 until his death in 2001, including the group’s name change to Buffalo Philharmonic Chorus (BPC) in 1992 to reflect its close association with the Buffalo Philharmonic Orchestra.

 In 1986, Mr. Swan became the first recipient of the Cameron Baird Conductor’s Chair, established through an endowment named to honor and remember Mr. Baird.
 Dr. Dale Adelmann succeeded Mr. Swan and led the group until 2003, followed by Dr. L. Brett Scott until 2007.
-The Chorus is pleased to have named Dr. Doreen Rao as music director and recipient of the Cameron Baird Conductor’s Chair as of the 2008-09 season, and in 2015, Dr. Adam Luebke was appointed to the position.
+Dr. Doreen Rao was named as music director and recipient of the Cameron Baird Conductor’s Chair in the 2008-09 season, and in 2015, Dr. Adam Luebke was appointed to the position.

 The Buffalo Philharmonic Chorus appears in concert at various venues throughout Western New York including Artpark, Our Lady of Victory Basilica, and the Chautauqua Institution.
-The Chorus also performs frequently with the Buffalo Philharmonic Orchestra in the Classics and Pops concert series at Kleinhans Music Hall and in special events at various locations.
+The Chorus performs frequently with the Buffalo Philharmonic Orchestra in the Classics and Pops concert series at Kleinhans Music Hall and in special events at various locations.
 Additionally, the Chorus produces self-sponsored concerts including their annual performance of Handel’s Messiah.

 In 2007, to commemorate the BPC’s 70th anniversary, the Chorus commissioned composer Randol Alan Bass to write Passage Into Spirit for Chorus, Soloists and Orchestra, a work inspired by the poetry of Walt Whitman.
 The piece was premiered at Kleinhans Music Hall on March 25, 2007.
 A compact disc recording of Passage Into Spirit, including other Bass compositions, was released in the spring of 2009.

 Also in 2009, the Chorus introduced the inaugural season of Buffalo Sings!
-Community Concert Series, a series of concerts designed to demonstrate “community service through singing,” involving the Western New York community in song.
+Community Concert Series, a series of concerts designed to demonstrate “community service through singing,” connecting to the Western New York community through song.